What is Startup India?

-In a move that endeavors to foster growth and development in the startup sector, the Central Government recently notified a sector agnostic ‘Startup India Seed Fund Scheme’ (“SISFS”).
+In a move that endeavors to foster growth and development in the startup sector, the Central Government recently notified a sector-agnostic ‘Startup India Seed Fund Scheme’ (“SISFS”).

 What is Startup India Seed Fund Scheme?

-Easy availability of capital is essential for entrepreneurs at the early stages of growth of an enterprise.
+Easy availability of capital is essential for entrepreneurs at the early stages of the growth of an enterprise.

 Similarly, banks provide loans only to asset-backed applicants.
-It is essential to provide seed funding to startups with an innovative idea to conduct proof of concept trials.
+It is essential to provide seed funding to startups with innovative ideas to conduct proof of concept trials.

-Department for Promotion of Industry and Internal Trade (DPIIT) has created Startup India Seed Fund Scheme (SISFS) with an outlay of INR 945 Crore to provide financial assistance to startups for Proof of Concept, prototype development, product trials, market entry, and commercialization.
+Department for Promotion of Industry and Internal Trade (DPIIT) has created Startup India Seed Fund Scheme (SISFS) with an outlay of INR 945 Crore to provide financial assistance to startups for Proof of Concept, prototype development, product trials, market-entry, and commercialization.
 It will support an estimated 3,600 entrepreneurs through 300 incubators in the next 4 years.

 The Hon’ble Prime Minister of India announced the scheme in his Grand Plenary address of Prarambh: Startup India International Summit on 16th January 2021.
 After approval of EFC and Hon’ble Finance Minister, the scheme has been notified on 21.01.2021.

 The Seed Fund will be disbursed to eligible startups through eligible incubators across India.
 Startup incubators are institutions that help entrepreneurs to develop their business, especially in the initial stages.e-Book-Startup-India-Seed-Fund-Scheme-2